-Course Code Course Name Course Outcome P01 PO2 PO3 P04 P05 P06 P07 P08 P09 PO10 P011 P012 P013
+Course Code Course Name Course Outcome P01 P02 PO3 PO4 P05 P06 P07 P08 PO9 PO10 PO11 PO12 P013

-CO1 3 1 3 2 2 3 2 - 1 - 1 1 1
+FUNDAMENTALS OF MACHINE LEARNING CO1 3 1 3 2 2 3 2 - 1 - 1 1 1

-CSH322B- CO1 CO2 3 1 3 2 2 3 2 - 1 - 1 1 1
+CSH322B- CO2 3 1 3 2 2 3 2 - 1 - 1 1 1

-Т&Р T & P OF MACHINE LEARNING CO3 3 2 3 2 3 3 2 3 1 1 1 2 1
+Т&Р CO3 3 2 3 2 3 3 2 3 1 1 1 2 1

 CO4 3 2 3 2 3 3 2 3 1 1 1 2 1

 Course Title/Code MANAGEMENT OF BANKING & INSURANCE(MCH393) Course Type Elective (Allied) L-T-P Structure 3-1-0 Credits 4 Course Objective To acquaint the students with the understanding of banking Innovations & technology as per To give through knowledge of RBI and its functioning.
 To enlighten the students regard introduced in the banking system.
-To make the students familiar with risk, Insurance and its make them understand the working of the Insurance sector ling the new concepts Course Outcomes (COs) Mapping CO1 To understand functions of financial intermediary institutions, including banks, investment banks and institutional investors as an important and contemporary area of financial management.
+To make the students familiar with risk, Insurance and it make them understand the working of the Insurance sector er the current scenario. ding the new concepts s different types and to Course Outcomes (COs) Mapping CO1 To understand functions of financial intermediary institutions, including banks, investment banks and institutional investors as an important and contemporary area of financial management.
 Skill Development CO2 To train and equip the students with the dextry of skills with which modern banking and insurance is run Skill Development CO3 To disseminate knowledge among the students inculcate with theoretical structures about banking and insurance.
-Skill Development CO4 Making a deep understanding on the workings of new issue market and secondry market Skill Development Prerequisites (if any) N.A
+Skill Development CO4 Making a deep understanding on the workings of new issue market and secondry market Skill Development Prerequisites (if any) N.A •